monch1962/kube-local-env/README.md

 Install podman and kind by running `brew install podman kind` on a Mac

 Set up a Linux VM using podman by running `podman machine init -v $HOME:$HOME`
+- as Podman doesn't give you access to your complete file system by default, the above command will give Podman access to anything under your $HOME directory.
+Feel free to change it as you see fit, but this is probably a useful starting point for most use cases

 Start that Linux VM by running `podman machine start`